Paritosh1698/vancouver-city-guide-adk/README.md

 ## 📌 Why This Project

 This project demonstrates how to move from:
-> *“a conversational demo”*
+> *a conversational prototype*
 to
-> *a production-oriented, agentic system designed for real users.*
+> *a production-oriented, agentic system designed for real users*

 It emphasizes:
-- explicit tool orchestration
+- Explicit tool orchestration
-- stateful reasoning
+- Stateful reasoning
-- safety-first design
+- Safety-first design
-- cloud-native deployment
+- Cloud-native deployment